Language of instruction: Spanish

 You must carry the equivalent of 12-18 UW credits while abroad, as determined through a scale for credit equivalency.
 At least 50% of the courses you take abroad must be in engineering, science, or math.
 You can take any course abroad that you can get approved as equivalent to a UW course; learn how to get courses equated.
 You can also choose from a list of courses already approved as equivalent to UW courses:

-- To view all Universidad Politécnica de Valéncia courses that have been equated and their UW equivalents go to IESP's Existing Equivalencies page.
+- To view all Universidad Politécnica de Valéncia courses that have been equated and their UW equivalents go to the UPV equivalency list under the 'Academics' tab at the bottom of the page.

 - Consult Universidad Politécnica de Valéncia's course catalog.
 You may also review the academic calendar.